Is that your real name?

 I have (at last count) 55+ books in print; I suggest starting with the Books page.
 However, they are not listed “in order” because I work in several widely different genres, often concurrently.
 Individual series are listed in order on their respective pages, but there’s really no way to read them “in order”, it all depends on what genre you like to read.

-I sent you an email/Tweet/Facebook message/package and you didn’t respond!
+I sent you an email or Tweet or message or package and you didn’t respond!

 I am very sorry I can’t respond to everything my very dear Readers send.
 My contact page explains why.